 Drone Real Estate Photography Pricing

-The cost of drone real estate photography pricing varies depending on whether you go the DIY route, or opt for a professional service.
-As we previously noted, the cost of a high-quality drone will begin at around $1500.
+While drone photography pricing can vary quite a bit, as we previously noted, the cost of a high-quality drone will begin at around $1500.

 In comparison, if you decide to go with a professional company, such as Dronegenuity, you can expect to pay around $150-$300 for 1-10 photographs.